stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 at twilight on the hills, and a terrible cosmic narrative derived from the application of profound and varied scholarship to the endless bygone discourses of the mad self-styled spy who had killed himself.
-I found myself faced by names and terms that I had heard elsewhere in the most hideous of connexions&mdash;Yuggoth, Great Cthulhu, Tsathoggua, Yog-Sothoth, R&rsquo;lyeh, Nyarlathotep, Azathoth, Hastur, Yian, Leng, the Lake of Hali, Bethmoora, the Yellow Sign, L&rsquo;mur-Kathulos, Bran, and the Magnum Innominandum&mdash;and was drawn back through nameless aeons and inconceivable dimensions to worlds of elder, outer entity at which the crazed author of the   Necronomicon
+I found myself faced by names and terms that I had heard elsewhere in the most hideous of connexions--Yuggoth, Great Cthulhu, Tsathoggua, Yog-Sothoth, R'lyeh, Nyarlathotep, Azathoth, Hastur, Yian, Leng, the Lake of Hali, Bethmoora, the Yellow Sign, L'mur-Kathulos, Bran, and the Magnum Innominandum--and was drawn back through nameless aeons and inconceivable dimensions to worlds of elder, outer entity at which the crazed author of the   Necronomicon
 had only guessed in the vaguest way.
 I was told of the pits of primal life, and of the streams that had trickled down therefrom; and finally, of the tiny rivulet from one of those streams